watertap-org/watertap/docs/technical_reference/unit_models/bipolar_electrodialysis_0D.rst

         },
     }

 This model, by default, uses H\ :sub:`2`\ O  as the solvent of the feed solution.
+Please note that H\ :sup:`+` and OH\ :sup:`-` information must be supplied.
+Otherwise an error will be thrown.

 Information regarding the property package this unit model relies on can be found here: